dominhhai/calculator/README.md

 # Usage
 ## Command Line
-Wrap your expression with double quotes or single quotes `scalc "your_expression"`
+Wrap your expression with double quotes or single quotes

+`scalc "your_expression"`

+`scalc 'your_expression'`

 or without any quotes

 `scalc your_expression`

 E.x: `scalc "1 + 5*(PI - 10 * 2^5)"` or `scalc 1 + 5*(PI - 10 * 2^5)`

+The result will be copid to the system clipboard, so you can easily paste to anywhere.

 ## API
 ```
 var scalc = require('scalc')